jet113/Thomas-Course-Project-1/README.md

 Then go to your web-browser (I use Google Chrome) and go to http://localhost:5000

+To stop the container, enter control + C in the terminal to exit all containers.

 From there, simply click on the name of whatever application you'd like to launch.